Ladies and gentlemen, we have a problem.

 In December 2008, Chinese archaeologists allegedly removed the opening of a giant coffin within what was believed to be an undisturbed, 400-year old Si Qing tomb in Shangsi County.

 As they removed the soil around the coffin, however, they were shocked and amazed to find this: A small piece of metal shaped like a watch, with the time frozen at 10:06.
 “Swiss” was engraved on the back.

 If the tomb was truly undisturbed for 400 years, what could explain the existence of this modern artifact?

-But in the photo, something doesn’t belong.
+But in the photo, someone doesn’t belong.

 Who is this strange individual, seemingly out of place — modern attire and all — in what would otherwise be a perfectly ordinary gathering?
 Is he from the future?
 Fancy goggles, coat and branded t-shirt.
 I mean, this is what happens when you let hipsters play with your time machine.

-Woman on cell phone in 1928?
+Woman on Cell Phone in 1928?

 The above video contains a short clip taken from a special feature on the DVD version of Charlie Chaplin’s film, The Circus.
 In it, we see a relatively mundane shot from the film’s premiere at Grauman’s Chinese Theatre in 1928.
 Two individuals walk across the screen behind a zebra.

-But what’s that woman holding to her ear?
+Look closer.
+What’s that woman holding to her ear?

-Woman on cell phone in 1938?
+Woman on Cell Phone in 1938?

-Andrew D. Basiago’s Trip To Gettysburg
+Andrew D. Basiago’s Trip To Gettysburg?

 This singular image is courtesy Andrew D. Basiago, who allegedly took part in DARPA’s top secret government operation Project Pegasus back in the 1970s.
 Well, I suppose “top secret” is a relative term these days.

 The photograph is said to have been taken during one of Basiago’s temporal trips, during which he found himself at Gettysburg on the very day of Abraham Lincoln’s Gettysburg Address, November 19, 1863.
 Basiago claims to be the young boy at center-left.